Tysonouma/itstysonouma/README.md

   <strong>My Aim:</strong> "My aim is to become a full-stack software engineer contributing to innovative African tech startups, fostering digital inclusion and scalable solutions for underserved communities."]
 </div>

-As a dedicated learner in ALX's Professional Foundations program, I'm passionate about [insert passion summary, e.g., "crafting clean, efficient code and collaborating on open-source projects"].
+As a dedicated learner in ALX's Professional Foundations program, I'm passionate about crafting clean, efficient code and collaborating on open-source projects.
 I'm building a foundation in core software engineering principles while exploring creative tech intersections like UI/UX and cloud computing.
 Let's connect to create impact!

 <!-- Stats Cards: Dynamic via GitHub Actions -->
 <div align="center">